-2.2.2 OPERATE
+2.2.1 ON / OPERATE / TEST

-Whenever this touchpad is pressed, the CS 5000 activates all circuits, initiates a self-diagnosis program and places the unit in the Operate Mode within fifteen (15) seconds.
-This diagnostic program for instant fault detection can be activated at any time by touching this OPERATE pad.
+Whenever this touchpad is pressed, the MT 5500 activates all circuits, initiates a self-diagnosis program and places the unit in the Operate Mode.
+This diagnostic program for instant fault detection can be activated at any time by touching the OPERATE touchpad.
 If any faults are ever found, they will be immediately reported on the LCD display.
-(See Section 4.)
+(See Section 4).